Minar0/The-Night-Market--DnD5e-Market-Generator/README.md

 I'm hoping the code is relatively self-explanetory, but if not, let me know and I'll put together some actual documentation when I'm not dead tired/

-TNM is a weekend creation that I build in an obsession fueled blur and I've already forgotten how half this stuff works.
+TNM is a weekend creation that I built in an obsession fueled blur and I've already forgotten how half this stuff works.
 Apologies if you try to modify it and it breaks immediatly